 The current Child Tax Credit (CTC) and Earned Income Tax Credit (EITC) together lift more children above the poverty line, 5.5 million, than any other economic support program.
-This level of poverty reduction was achieved through multiple expansions of the EITC and Child Tax Credit since their respective enactments in 1975 and 1997.
-These expansions will help many hard-hit by the current crisis.
+This level of poverty reduction was achieved through multiple expansions of the EITC and Child Tax Credit since their respective enactments in 1975 and 1997.1 These expansions will help many hard-hit by the current crisis.

-Due to employment discrimination and unequal opportunity in education and housing, among other factors, gaps in unemployment between Black and Hispanic workers on one hand and white workers on the other, widen quickly in recessions and narrow much more slowly after an economic recovery begins.
 Better outcomes are linked with stronger income assistance and include healthier birth weights, lower maternal stress (measured by reduced stress hormone levels in the bloodstream), better childhood nutrition, higher school enrollment, higher reading and math test scores, higher high school graduation rates, less use of drugs and alcohol, and higher rates of college entry.2